aleph-naught2tog/ts_without_dependencies/README.md

 If you have another server-side language that you prefer, you can use the same ideas and concepts.

 This is _not_ a robust server.
-It won't do anything fancy: no live-reloading; no fancy or complex requests; if a file isn't found, it'll serve a boring plain-text error and a status code of 500; etc., etc. In fact, I'm pretty sure it won't even handle images (at the moment).
+It won't do anything fancy: no live-reloading; no fancy or complex requests; if a file isn't found, it'll serve a boring plain-text error and a status code of 500; etc., etc.

 ### Why are there two server files?